 - Organize Your Entire Life with the Power of Rhythm

-Adding the Waldorf colors of the day to your daily rhythm has many benefits.
-Using the Waldorf colors of the week can help lessen conflicts in the home, create unity in the classroom, make daily and weekly happenings a breeze, and allow children to learn, grow and thrive.
+As this informative article explains, incorporating the Waldorf colors of the day into your daily routine offers numerous benefits.
+Using the Waldorf colors of the week can help lessen conflicts in the home, create unity in the classroom, make daily and weekly happenings easier to deal with, and allow children to learn, grow, and thrive.
 Give it a try today!

 - How to Raise a Helper